-USAP strives on building a safe workplace free from harassment and assault, applicable to all USAP locations on or off the continent.
+USAP strives to build a safe workplace free from harassment and assault, applicable to all USAP locations on or off the continent.
+If you have experienced sexual assault or harassment, help is available.
+Support resources are listed in the Appendix of this document.
 USAP will not tolerate the physical or verbal abuse of any person, including, but not limited to, harassment, stalking, bullying, or hazing of any kind, whether the behavior is carried out verbally, physically, electronically, or in written form.
 If you feel that someone is creating a hostile work environment, reporting can be made to:

-- Your Human Resources contact for your organization - Station Management / Camp Management / Marine Project Coordinator - NSF Station Manager / Special Deputy US Marshal mcm-nsfstmgr@usap.gov or 720-568-1039
+- NSF Office of Equity and Civil Rights, saferscience@nsf.gov - NSF Station Manager / Special Deputy US Marshal mcm-nsfstmgr@usap.gov or 720-568-1039